markusmoenig/CHIPcade/ChipReference.md

 - **SPRSPD Sd, Rs**.
 Apply a constant speed to the sprite.
 - **SPRMXS Sd, Rs**.
 Set the maximum speed for the sprite (for acceleration / impulse driven games).
 - **SPRFRI Sd, Rs**.
 Set the friction for the sprite.

+- **SPRGRP Sd, Value**.
+Set the collision group of the sprite to the given value.
+The value can be any numerical value.
+- **SPRCOL Sd, Value**.
+Checks if the sprite collides with any sprite in the collision group.
+If no, it sets the ZF to 1, if yes it sets the ZF to 0.